Is Your University's Data Request Form Actually Optimized? How Better Design Can Reduce 77% of Clarification Time

 What Formats Do Universities Use for Data Requests?

 Preliminary interviews with 45+ universities revealed that 35% (7 of 20) lack formal data request forms entirely.
-Analysis of 18 publicly available institutional forms identified three dominant intake formats — and found that format choice alone has significant downstream consequences for IR workload and requester experience.
+Analysis of 18 publicly available institutional forms identified three dominant intake formats and found that format choice alone affects IR workload and requester experience.

 Intake Format Comparison